astrofrog/Astropy4MPIK/wcs.rst

 .. admonition::  Level 2

-    Extract and print out the flux in the ROSAT map at the position of the LAT Point Sources (from the FITS tutorial)
+    Extract and print out the values in the ROSAT map at the position of the LAT Point Sources (from the FITS tutorial)

 .. raw:: html